ORIENTATION AND TRAINING

 Q&A sessions are non-mandatory events hosted by local chapters of the JET Alumni Association in conjunction with the JET Program Office.
 These sessions are an excellent opportunity for new JETs to speak with experienced alumni who can provide advice on preparing for departure, life in Japan, and job duties as a JET.

-The JET Program’s parent agency, the Council of Local Authorities for International Relations (CLAIR), organizes two 3-day orientations – one for each of the two departure groups.
+The JET Program’s parent agency, the Council of Local Authorities for International Relations (CLAIR), organizes 3-day orientations – one for each wave of departures.
 Participation in the post-arrival orientation in Tokyo is mandatory for all new participants.
 This orientation provides seminars that go into detail about how to successfully perform your duties on the Program.
-For more information on this orientation, please see here: http://jetprogramme.org/en/tokyo-ori/.
+For more information on this orientation, please see here.

 After the Post-Arrival Orientation in Tokyo, participants travel to their placements and have some time to settle.
 Within a month of arrival, each prefecture will hold a local orientation to address the unique characteristics of working and living in that prefecture.
 In addition to this local welcome orientation, each prefecture also holds an annual Skill Development Conference between the months of September and February to ensure that JET program participants continue to develop their skills and share insights with other participants.